mszekalski/Hang/README.md

 belongs_to :membershipable, :polymorphic => true
 ```

-This allowed me to silo direct threads and channels into their own tables, creating a much more organized database.

 #### Modal Component

-The modal component in Hang represents a very good, pure React, design decision.
-It's essentially a component that simply renders other components on top of whatever is displayed.
-The reason I chose to use and create a Modal component instead of useing CSS to manipulate components (perhaps setting display: none?) is that doing it using CSS manipulates the virtual DOM.
-This falls outside best practices and allows me to easily render the Channel Form and Direct Thread Form components by passing them as props, triggering a re-render in React.
+The modal component in Hang represents the best practice in React/Redux design.
+It is a component that renders other components that it receives from the parent container.
+A modal component was used instead of CSS to manipulate components (such as setting display: none) because doing this manipulates the virtual DOM.
+React tackles this problem on its own because re-renders are triggered when components receive new props.

 ```
 export default function modalReducer(state = { component: null }, action) {